joeliaagbavon/EntertainmentData-main/README.md

 Joelia Agbavon

 ## Project Overview
-In this coding challenge, I utilized HPCC System's coding language ECL to solve a series of problems to analze three public music datasets: Music Mozilla Dataset, Million Song Dataset, Spotify Million Dataset.
+In this coding challenge, I utilized HPCC System's coding language ECL to solve a series of problems to analyze three public music datasets: Music Mozilla Dataset, Million Song Dataset, Spotify Million Dataset.

 ## Challenges and Solutions
 Setting up the HPCC enviroment and learning the syntac of ECL were some difficulties that I faced.
 I was able to overcome these problems by: